paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 (7) sections 21B and 21C of the Securities Exchange Act of 1934 [[15 U.S.C.
 78u–2](./chapter-2b-securities-exchanges.md#section-78u-2), 78u–3], in the case of a broker or dealer, other than a depository institution, by the Securities and Exchange Commission.

-**(b) Violations of this subchapter deemed violations of pre-existing statutory requirements; additional agency powers** For the purpose of the exercise by any agency referred to in subsection (a) of this section of its powers under any Act referred to in that subsection, a violation of any requirement imposed under this subchapter shall be deemed to be a violation of a requirement imposed under that Act.
-In addition to its powers under any provision of law specifically referred to in subsection (a) of this section, each of the agencies referred to in that subsection may exercise, for the purpose of enforcing compliance with any requirement imposed under this subchapter, any other authority conferred on it by law.
+**(b) Violations of this subchapter deemed violations of pre-existing statutory requirements; additional agency powers** For the purpose of the exercise by any agency referred to in subsection (a) of its powers under any Act referred to in that subsection, a violation of any requirement imposed under this subchapter shall be deemed to be a violation of a requirement imposed under that Act.
+In addition to its powers under any provision of law specifically referred to in subsection (a), each of the agencies referred to in that subsection may exercise, for the purpose of enforcing compliance with any requirement imposed under this subchapter, any other authority conferred on it by law.

 **(c) Overall enforcement authority of the Federal Trade Commission** Except to the extent that enforcement of the requirements imposed under this subchapter is specifically committed to some other Government agency under any of paragraphs (1) through (5) of subsection (a), and subject to subtitle B of the Consumer Financial Protection Act of 2010 [[12 U.S.C.
 5511](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5511&num=0&edition=prelim) et seq.], the Federal Trade Commission shall be authorized to enforce such requirements.
 For the purpose of the exercise by the Federal Trade Commission of its functions and powers under the Federal Trade Commission Act [[15 U.S.C.
 41](./chapter-002-federal-trade-commission-promotion-of-export-trade-and-prevention-of-unfair-methods-of-competition.md#section-41) et seq.], a violation of any requirement imposed under this subchapter shall be deemed a violation of a requirement imposed under that Act.
 All of the functions and powers of the Federal Trade Commission under the Federal Trade Commission Act are available to the Federal Trade Commission to enforce compliance by any person with the requirements under this subchapter, irrespective of whether that person is engaged in commerce or meets any other jurisdictional tests under the Federal Trade Commission Act.